This post may contain affiliate links. Please read our disclosure policy.

 What are Famous Amos chocolate chip cookies?

 Wally Amos invented the Famous Amos chocolate chip cookies.
 He enjoyed baking them using a modified version of his Aunt Della’s recipe.
 The cookies are characterized by their small size, crunchy texture, and amazing molasses and toffee aroma.
-Because they are mini in size, it’s hard to stop eating just a few of them.
+Because they are small, it’s hard to stop eating just a few of them.
 You want to eat the entire batch!
 LOL!

 Ingredients